 \section{Introduction}

 Symbol grounding \citep{harnad1990symbol} refers to the problem of how abstract and discrete symbols, such as words, acquire meaning by connecting to perceptual or sensorimotor experiences.
-Extending to the context of multimodal machine learning, grounding has been leveraged as an explicit pre-training objective for vision-language models (VLMs), by explicitly connecting linguistic units to the world that gives language meanings \citep{li2022grounded,ma2023world}.
-Through supervised fine-tuning with grounding signals, such as entity-phrase mappings, modern VLMs have achieved fine-grained understanding at both region \citep{you2024ferret,peng2024grounding,wang2024cogvlm} and pixel \citep{zhang2024groundhog,rasheed2024glamm,zhang2024omg} levels.
+In the context of multimodal machine learning, grounding has served as a pre-training objective for vision-language models (VLMs), by connecting linguistic units to the world that gives language meanings \citep{li2022grounded,ma2023world}.
+Through supervised fine-tuning with explicit grounding supervision such as entity-phrase mappings, modern VLMs have achieved fine-grained understanding at both region \citep{you2024ferret,peng2024grounding,wang2024cogvlm} and pixel \citep{zhang2024groundhog,rasheed2024glamm,zhang2024omg} levels.

-With the rising of powerful autoregressive language models \citep[LMs;][\textit{inter alia}]{gpt4o,anthropic2024claude,comanici2025gemini} and their VLM extensions, there is growing interest in identifying and interpreting their emergent capabilities.
-Recent work has shown preliminary correlational evidence that grounding may emerge in LMs \citep{sabet2020simalign,shi-etal-2021-bilingual,wu2025semantic} and VLMs \citep{cao2024emerging,bousselham2024grounding,schnaus2025s} trained at scale, even when solely optimized with the simple next-token prediction objective.
-However, the potential underlying mechanisms that lead to such an emergence are not well understood.
-To address this limitation, our work seeks to understand the emergence of symbol grounding in LMs, causally and mechanistically tracing how symbol grounding arises within the internal computations.
+Meanwhile, with the rising of autoregressive language models \citep[LMs;][\textit{inter alia}]{gpt4o,anthropic2024claude,comanici2025gemini} and their VLM extensions, there is growing interest in identifying and interpreting their emergent capabilities.
+Recent work has shown preliminary correlational evidence that grounding may emerge in LLMs \citep{sabet2020simalign,shi-etal-2021-bilingual,wu2025semantic} and VLMs \citep{cao2024emerging,bousselham2024grounding,schnaus2025s} trained at scale, even when solely optimized with the simple next-token prediction objective.
+However, the underlying mechanisms that lead to such an emergence are not well understood.
+To address this limitation, our work seeks to understand the emergence of symbol grounding in multimodal language models, causally and mechanistically tracing how symbol grounding arises within the internal computations.